afristo/google-hacking/README.md

 All google hacking operators are contained below and logically grouped by their function.

 ### Logical Search Operators
 These search operators allow you to construct searches via basic logic.
-Including whole strings, partial strings, setting and/or/not logic of strings, setting string proximity, etc. The following operators are demonstrated in the context of conducting an OSINT investigation to understand funding for the American Heart Association.
+Including whole strings, partial strings, setting and/or/not logic, setting string proximity, etc. The following operators are demonstrated in the context of conducting an OSINT investigation into funding for the American Heart Association.

 | Operator | Description | Syntax | Example |
 | :------: | :---------- | :----: | :-----: |